fangtian-zhong/fangtian-zhong.github.io/teaching/csci112-fall-2024/classwork/classwork8.md

 ```
 [g73x595@csci112 fri]$ gcc get_num.c -Wall
 [g73x595@csci112 fri]$ ./a.out
-Enter a number between 0 and 100: (decimals okay): -95
+Enter a number outside of 0 and 100: (decimals okay): 55.5
-Enter a number between 0 and 100: (decimals okay): 101.22
+Enter a number outside of and 100: (decimals okay): 99.22
-Enter a number between 0 and 100: (decimals okay): 55.5
+Enter a number outside of 0 and 100: (decimals okay): -95
-You entered 55.50
+You entered -95.00
 [g73x595@csci112 fri]$ ./a.out
-Enter a number between 0 and 100: (decimals okay): x
+Enter a number outside of 0 and 100: (decimals okay): x
 You didn't enter a number
 ```